-The accompanying financial statements have been prepared assuming that the Corporation will continue as a going concern.
-As discussed in Note 15 to the financial statements, the entity has suffered recurring annual losses from operations which were exacerbated by COVID-19 in 2020, and is currently operating under conditional (restrictive) authority from its oversite agency.
-Note 15 to the financial statements also states that substantial doubt exists about the entity's ability to continue as a going concern.
-Management's evaluation of the events and conditions and management's plan regarding these matters are also described in Note 15.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+As discussed in Note 15 to the financial statements, the Organization has 1) experienced recurring annual losses from operations which were exacerbated by COVID-19, and 2) is currently operating under a conditional (restrictive) authority from its oversite agency which has restricted its ability to sell continuing care retirement community contracts to prospective residents.
+Management's evaluation of these conditions and events and management's plans to mitigate these matters are also described in Note 15 to the financial statements.
 Our opinion is not modified with respect to this matter.